 - Trouble sleeping

-The causes of anxiety disorder and the reason it affects some people to the point where it interferes with their lives are not fully understood.
+The causes of anxiety disorders and the reason they affect some people to the point that it interferes with their lives are not fully understood.
 However, the following factors may increase your chances of developing an anxiety disorder:

 - Stress caused by an illness

-- Family history of anxiety or mental health issues
+- Family history of anxiety or other mental health concerns

 - Substance abuse